 S / COLONIAL FOREST PRODUCTS

-SOUTHERN EUROPE, AFRICA 11.705 TONS WEST INDIES 242.175 TONS BRITAIN, INELAND BR.CA2 TONS destinations 364,767 TONS
+SOUTHERN EUROPE, AFRICA 11.785 TONS WEST INDIES 242.175 TONS BRITAIN, INELAND BR.C42 TONS destinations 364,767 TONS

-A 20% compared to mathemal SSACHUSETTS OMESTIC MANUFACTURE 1,280,572 TONS
+ASSACHUSETTS ISSACHUSETTS OMESTIC MANUFACTURE 1.280.572 TONS

-construction 1,987,420 TONS
+1,987,420 TDN

-1,939,049 TD

-16.4

-SITEATION S STUDIO MEG STUDER STUDER@SITEATIONS.COM
+SITEATIONS.com

 260 W 135TH ST, #3C NEW YORK, NY 10030

-412.298.5332

 TWITTER siteations FLICKR siteations VIMEO siteations

 GITHUB siteations

 WWW.EDGE-OPS.ORG

 WWW.SITEATIONS.COM

+ASPIRATION

-Trained as a 'reader,' 'researcher' and a 'maker,' I aspire to craft visualizat exhibitions, and courses that both inform and invite engagement.
-My recent focus has been on pedagogy, combing constructivist exercises wi Trained as a 'reader,' 'researcher' and a 'maker,' I aspire to craft visualizations, recent focus has been on pedagogy, combing constructivist exercises with landscape canon and theory.
+Trained as a 'reader,' 'researcher' and a 'maker,' I aspire to craft visualizations, exhibitions, and courses that both inform and invite engagement.
+My recent focus has been on pedagogy, combing constructivist exercises with landscape canon and theory.
 I enjoy explaining socio-material processes, but am always interested in collaborative projects and inquisitive peers.

+AGENDA

-AGENDA My research focuses on landscape logistics, media ecologies, and computational constructs.
+My research focuses on landscape logistics, media ecologies, and computational constructs.
 The first explores the operations and resources that underlie public works.
 The second examines the territorial politics indexed by land-art's media manipulations.
 The last historicizes data formats and information forms (Babbage on) as well as coding applications for working with contemporary environmental and site data.

+EXPERIENCE

-EXPERIENCE In the been teaching at City College of New York and University of Pennsylvania's Landscape Architecture programs.
+I have been teaching at City College of New York and University of Pennsylvania's Landscape Architecture programs.
 In tandem, I've been building Siteations, a research studio, and cultivating coding skills at NYU's Interactive Telecommunications Program.
 Before that I was at Stoss Landscape Urbanism for 4+ years where I led design and competition teams as well as coordinating internships and proposals.

+EXPLORATION

-EXPLORATION Isplit most of my time between classroom, code, and archives; seminars, stacks, and stats.
-If this sampling intrigues you, please stop by my portfolio site, www.siteations.com, for additional project links, course sites, and I split most of my time between classroom, code, and archives; seminars, writing samples.
+I split most of my time between classroom, code, and archives; seminars, stacks, and stats.
+If this sampling intrigues you, please stop by my portfolio site, www.siteations.com, for additional project links, course sites, and writing samples.

 PORTFOLIO CONTENTS ORDER & ORGANIZATION

-RESEARCH GRAPHICS MATERIAL CULTURES My research falls into the overlapping territory of material culture, media studies, and infrastructural urbanism.
+RESEARCH GRAPHICS MATERIAL CULTURES

+My research falls into the overlapping territory of material culture, media studies, and infrastructural urbanism.
 I use infographics and mapping to address the lost or forgotten socio-material operations behind both seemingly stable infrastructure and communication networks.
 Coming out of art and architectural history, emblematic objects and specific sites act as my lens onto the intersection of big, bureaucratic data and mundane resource usage.
-On-going works are noted with ~
+On-going works are noted with ~.